From Qatar to Tasmania: Amr’s PTE Academic Journey

-Amr Saeed Mohamed Ali Ibrahim is a qualified mechanical engineer from Qatar.
+Amr Saeed Mohamed Ali Ibrahim is a qualified mechanical engineer living in Qatar.
 Despite a challenging 2020, he and his wife, a dermatologist, have remained focused on their goal to emigrate to Australia with their three children.

 While plans are not yet set in stone, they will probably begin in Tasmania (an island in the south of the country), where they will embrace career opportunities and build a new life together.